Last updated on March 10th, 2026 at 02:43 pm.

-Every resident who has assets outside of Spain that total over 50,000€ within any one group, must complete the asset declaration form in Spain before the deadline or risk incurring fines.
+Every resident who has assets outside of Spain that total over 50,000€ within any one of the groups that we will discuss later in this article, must complete the Model 720 asset declaration form before the deadline of March 31st or fase possible penalties.

 In this article we will go through some relevant information regarding the 720 asset declaration form.
 However, we would like to remind you that taxes in Spain can be complicated and you could be subject to fines or penalties if you miss a deadline or don’t do your taxes properly.
 Advisably, you should seek fiscal advice from an expert to avoid possible complications.